| |

 did.

-And six months later there she was, with him in
+Six months later there she was, with him in the

-the house he inherited from his grandfather, in a small village
+house he had inherited from his grandfather, in a small village

 in a dwarfish country somewhere between Sicily and Libya.
 Roza –